-Mayo Clinic pediatric urology researchers conduct clinical and basic science research regarding the genetic and molecular congenital anomalies of the genitourinary tract of children.
-The following are summaries of recent and current areas of research in pediatric urology.
+Researchers in the Department of Urology conduct clinical and basic science research on the genetic and molecular congenital anomalies of the genitourinary tract in children.

-- Doxazosin as primary therapy in children with voiding dysfunction.
+- Doxazosin as primary therapy in voiding dysfunction

-- The relationship between attention-deficit hyperactivity disorder (ADHD) and the resolution of urinary incontinence and nighttime enuresis.
+- The relationship between attention-deficit/hyperactivity disorder (ADHD) and urinary incontinence and nighttime enuresis

-- The study of urinary tract infections and vesicoureteral reflux, both of which can result from voiding dysfunction.
-Mayo researchers coined the term ‘transient urodynamic dysfunction of infancy’ to describe when these abnormalities occur together, which predisposes infants to urinary tract infections and vesicoureteral reflux.
+- The study of urinary tract infections (UTIs) and vesicoureteral reflux, both of which can result from voiding dysfunction, and of transient urodynamic dysfunction of infancy (when these two abnormalities occur together)